-- Developing, completing and implementing its safeguarding policies consistent with the required standards set out in these guidelines - Ensuring that these policies and procedures are applicable in the office and locations in which the organisation works where TEN is responsible for safeguarding (the Safeguarding Lead is not responsible for practice of our partners in-country but would be responsible for the team and leaders of the team if TEN sent a team to a partner country (adapting as necessary to ensure the guidelines are appropriate in all cultures and languages) - Ensuring that those with particular responsibility for safeguarding children recruited by TEN are appointed as appropriate in all locations where staff come into contact with children - Ensuring that those with particular responsibility for safeguarding children are adequately trained - For dealing with any reports of safeguarding issues
+- Developing, completing and implementing its safeguarding policies consistent with the required standards set out in these guidelines. - Ensuring that these policies and procedures are applicable in the office and locations in which the organisation works where TEN is responsible for safeguarding (the Safeguarding Lead is not responsible for practice of our partners in-country but would be responsible for the team and leaders of the team if TEN sent a team to a partner country (adapting as necessary to ensure the guidelines are appropriate in all cultures and languages)) - Ensuring that those with particular responsibility for safeguarding children recruited by TEN are appointed as appropriate in all locations where staff come into contact with children. - Ensuring that those with particular responsibility for safeguarding children are adequately trained.